-At December 31, 2007, the average term to maturity of our commercial property debt was four years and our average lease term was seven years.
-BPO Properties has \$384.3 million of debt maturing in 2008 which is expected to be refinanced in the normal course of business.
-We continue to attempt to match the maturity of our commercial property debt portfolio with the average lease term of our properties.
-Subsequent to year-end, BPO Properties refinanced 105 Adelaide in Toronto for \$23.1 million.
-The debt matures in five years and bears interest at 5.3% semi-annually.
+At December 31, 2008, the average term to maturity of the Corporation's commercial property and development debt was four years and the Corporation's average lease term of its properties was approximately seven years.
+The Corporation has debt on four properties maturing in 2009 in the amount of \$217.6 million.
+These debts are expected to be refinanced in the normal course.
+The Corporation will continue to make efforts to match the maturity of its commercial property debt portfolio with the average lease term of its properties.

-(2) Prior to considering partnership interests in partially-owned properties
+(2) Prior to considering partnership interests in partially-owned properties and excludes parking